homeymusic/mami.codi.R/README.md

 detect periods that are longer than the entire basilar membrane?

 The traveling sound waves shorten as they travel around the spiral cochlea.
-Middle C’s fundamental wavelength of 1.31 meters in air shrinks to 26 mm along the basilar membrane.
+Middle C’s fundamental period of 1.31 meters in air shrinks to 26 mm along the basilar membrane.
 So, when the fundamental tone of middle C is sounded, the hair cells positioned 26 mm (81%) from the base of the cochlea send electrical activity along the auditory nerve.

-When a musical chord comprised of many fundamental tones and harmonics is sounded, the hair cells at each shortened wavelength position send signals along the auditory nerve.
+When a musical chord comprised of many fundamental tones and harmonics is sounded, the hair cells at each shortened period position send signals along the auditory nerve.
 This period or rate-place arrangement of hair cell positions and periods of tones is known as tonotopy.